Alex-42-AI/Graphs-and-Trees/README.md

 3) listing out the sources (nodes, that aren't pointed by any node) and the sinks (nodes, that don't point to any node) of the graph;
 4) checking whether a given node is a source and whether it's a sink;
 5) returning the transpposed graph of the original (where each link points in the exact opposite direction);
+6) returning the undirected version of the graph (if there are 2 links in opposite directions, they still become 1 undirected link);
-6) checking whether the graph has a loop and whether it's a DAG (directed acyclic graph);
+7) checking whether the graph has a loop and whether it's a DAG (directed acyclic graph);
-7) returning a topological sort of the graph if it's a DAG, otherwise - an empty list;
+8) returning a topological sort of the graph if it's a DAG, otherwise - an empty list;
-8) returning the strongly connected component of a given node in the graph (a maximum by cardinality set of nodes, where there exists a path from any node in it to any other node in it);
+9) returning the strongly connected component of a given node in the graph (a maximum by cardinality set of nodes, where there exists a path from any node in it to any other node in it);
-9) listing out all strongly-connected components in the graph;
+10) listing out all strongly-connected components in the graph;
-10) returning the dag of strongly-connected components of the original one (where each node represents a maximum by inclusion strongly connected component and a link exists from one node to another exactly when there's at least one link from a node in the first SCC to a node in the second SCC.
+11) returning the dag of strongly-connected components of the original one (where each node represents a maximum by inclusion strongly connected component and a link exists from one node to another exactly when there's at least one link from a node in the first SCC to a node in the second SCC.
 This graph is always a DAG).

 Furthermore, the degrees method returns a pair of numbers, the first of which shows how many nodes point to a given one and the second one shows how many nodes it points to, if a node is given, otherwise it returns a dictionary of the same information for all nodes.
 Also, subgraph could take a node as a parameter, in which case it would return the graph, comprised by all nodes and links, reachable by the given node.
 Finally, connect_all connects all nodes in both directions and disconnect_all works similarly.